PhilipMcGaw/ROV---Cockpit/MASTER_CONTEXT.md

 # ROV Cockpit — Master Context

-> **Role:** Persistent architectural and engineering context for humans and AI assistants working on ROV Cockpit.
+> **Role:** Persistent architectural and engineering context for humans and AI
+> assistants working on ROV Cockpit.
 >
-> **Authority:** Current code and physical bench evidence > current status/roadmap > this file > older documentation and chat recollection.
+> **Authority:** Current code and physical bench evidence > current status and
+> roadmap > this file > older documentation and chat recollection.
 >
-> **Maintenance:** Update this file whenever a significant architectural decision, validated behaviour, deployment mechanism, safety boundary, release milestone, or roadmap priority changes.
+> **Maintenance:** Update this file whenever a significant architectural
+> decision, validated behaviour, deployment mechanism, safety boundary, release
+> milestone, or roadmap priority changes.
 >
-> **Status discipline:** Never describe simulated, designed, or expected behaviour as physically validated.
+> **Status discipline:** Never describe designed, simulated, expected, or
+> software-tested behaviour as physically or production validated.

 ---

 ## 1. Project purpose

 ROV Cockpit is a browser-based operator interface for remotely operated and mobile robots.

 Cockpit runs **on the Raspberry Pi installed inside the robot**.
 The operator connects to Cockpit using a web browser.

-Firefox is the preferred browser, but Chromium-based browsers and Safari should remain supported.
+Firefox is the preferred operator browser.
+Chromium-based browsers and Safari should also remain supported.

 The architecture is intended to support different robot types without requiring substantial changes to the generic Cockpit application.

 The initial robot profiles are:

-- ROV
+- ROV;
-- K9
+- K9;
-- PiWars
+- PiWars.

-The design is deliberately influenced by Blue Robotics Cockpit, particularly its browser-based operator interface, video handling, telemetry visualisation, attitude HUD, gamepad support, extensibility, and multi-robot-type philosophy.
-Cockpit is not required to reproduce Blue Robotics Cockpit's implementation, but should emulate useful capabilities where appropriate.
+Cockpit is intended to emulate many of the useful operator-interface and customisation capabilities demonstrated by Blue Robotics Cockpit, while using this project's own architecture, communications model, safety boundaries, and offline-first deployment.

+Blue Robotics Cockpit is a **design and UX reference only**.
+Its underlying communications architecture and dependencies are not requirements for this project.

+**MAVLink is not used.**

 ---

-## 2. Core deployment model
+## 2. Fundamental deployment model

-### Production
+The fundamental production model is:

-One robot has one Raspberry Pi and one Cockpit instance.
+> **One robot → one Raspberry Pi → one Cockpit → one operator browser
+> connection.**

+The Raspberry Pi lives physically inside the robot.

+Cockpit is not normally installed on the operator's computer in production.
+The operator connects to the Cockpit instance running on the robot.

+The production architecture is:

 ```text
 Robot